Ziploc: Advertising

-S. C. Johnson and Son uses written, online, interactive, and televised commercial advertising for their product Ziploc.
-The advertisements run in: Brazil, Germany, Thailand, The United States and many other countries.
-Ziploc's head of marketing is Scott Heim who handles their multimillion-dollar advertisement campaigns.
-In 2002, S. C. Johnson & Son launched its biggest campaign in history, a $50 million-plus campaign to launch a new line of disposable tableware/storage products to be marketed under the Ziploc brand name.
-S. C. Johnson tends to focus their campaigns in the direction of Television commercials.
-In the 2002 campaign, $35 million was devoted to a TV campaign.
-In 2015, they created an ad campaign with Tough Mudder to advertise towards mothers via an obstacle course.
+S. C. Johnson & Son uses written, online, interactive, and televised commercial advertising for its Ziploc products.
+The advertisements run in: Brazil, Germany, Thailand, the United States, and many other countries.
+Ziploc's head of marketing is Scott Heim, who handles its multimillion-dollar advertisement campaigns.
+In 2002, S. C. Johnson launched its biggest campaign in history, a $50 million-plus campaign to launch a new line of disposable tableware/storage products to be marketed under the Ziploc brand name.
+S. C. Johnson tends to focus its campaigns in the direction of television commercials.
+In the 2002 campaign, $35 million was devoted to a television campaign.
+In 2015, it created an advertising campaign with Tough Mudder to advertise to mothers via an obstacle course.

 Manufacturing

 The manufacturing of Ziploc bags varies among different products.
-The regulation Ziploc storage and freezer bag is made from polyethylene plastic.
+The ordinary Ziploc storage and freezer bag is made from polyethylene plastic.

 Competition

 Ziploc faces strong competition from such competitors as Glad, Hefty, and many privately owned, generic, store brand plastic bags and containers.
 As Jules Rose, chairman of Sloan's Supermarkets Inc. in New York City, states: "This is a highly competitive market with a lot of players and unusually strong private label sales."
 In 1992, Ziploc was faced with sudden competition from the booming sales of arch-rival First Brands Corporation's Glad-Lock bag.
 Glad Lock bags jumped 13.1% in 12 weeks in the end of 1992, giving Glad-Lock an 18.4% share of the market compared to Ziploc's 43% share.